razor-network/oracle-node/README.md

 ### Update Job

-Update the existing parameters of the Job using `updateJob` command.
+Update the existing parameters of the Job using the `updateJob` command.

 _Note: This command is restricted to "Admin Role"_